 - We don’t know why.

-- Ben sleeps with a stuffed squirrel named “Buster.”
+- Ben sleeps with a stuffed ostrich named "Ozzie."

-- His Me-Ma bought it for him in New York and he wears a T-shirt that says “Central Park Squirrel.”
+- His Me-Ma bought it for him in London,

-- Buster now looks like he passed out in a New York alley after a hard night of drinking.
+- Ozzie (named after the former Black Sabbath singer) looks like he's passed out in a New York alley after a hard night of drinking.

-- Using a Passy-Muir valve Ben can actually talk to us.
+- Using a Passey-Muir valve Ben can actually talk to us.